JordanSpencerWu/old-website/_posts/blog/2016-02-21-creating-a-blog-with-jekyll.markdown

 These are the static website page that jekyll will render.
 The index.html is where all your posts will be rendered and is the home page.
 The about page will contain information about yourself in Markdown. **Note these pages must have YAML Front Matter**.
-You can create more static pages by saving a new html file at the root of this project.
-Example of creating more html file might be a project page, contact page, etc.
+You can create more static pages by saving a new html or markdown file at the root of this project.
+Examples of creating more html file might be a project page, contact page, etc.

 # feed.xml
 This is used for a RSS feed which allows users to subscribe to your content.
-Jekyll already include everything you need for the RSS feed, all you have to do is change the name, description, and url in the `_config.yml` to your own.
+Jekyll already included everything you need for the RSS feed, all you have to do is change the name, description, and url in the `_config.yml` to your own.

 # Hosting on GitHub
 Github will host one site for you and unlimited project sites for free.
 It is very easy to use and allows you to show off your projects to the world.
-They provide a quick get started tutorial, check it out by clicking this <a href="https://pages.github.com/" target="_blank">link</a>
+They provide a quick get started tutorial, check it out by clicking this <a href="https://pages.github.com/" target="_blank">link</a>.

 # Conclusion

-Jekyll allows you to customize your blog website any way you want.
-Adding more features to your blog site will require some coding.
-There are many things you can add to your blog site like pagination, 404.html, Disqus, Archive, etc. The web provides many resources on how to add these featueres to your jekyll project.
+Jekyll allows you to customize your blog website by allowing you to add more features to your blog site.
+There are many features you can add to your blog site like pagination, 404.html, Disqus, Archive, etc. The web provides many resources on how to add these features to your jekyll project.
 Creating your blog website with Jekyll give you more control over your site than other CMS blog platforms.
 This is just a basic tutorial on how to use Jekyll to create your own blog site.
-Anyone can create a blog site!
+Anyone can create a blog site using Jekyll and host it on GitHub!